-Figure~\ref{bilayer_graphyne_fig} shows our DMC binding energies of AB and Ab stacking mode of bilayer $\alpha$-graphyne as a function of the layer spacing.
-Negligible difference in equilibrium binding energy between AB and Ab mode from DMC indicates the difficulty of synthesizing a pristine AB or Ab stacking $\alpha$-graphyne structure.
-It is interesting to see both AB (23.2(2) meV per atom) and Ab modes (22.3(3) meV per atom) of graphyne show larger equilibrium binding energies than AB stacking bilayer graphene (17.8(3) meV per atom), which can be understood by the existence of other interlayer binding nature than the weak vdW interaction in a sp-sp2 hybridized graphyne form.
-Due to this difference of interlayer binding nature between sp2-bonded and sp-sp2 hybridized carbon networks, it is found that vdW-corrected DFT functionals including DFT-D2 \cite{https://doi.org/10.1002/jcc.20495}, vdW-DF, and rVV10 significantly underestimate the binding energy of bilayer $\alpha$-graphynes while an overestimation of the binding energy was shown on the pristine sp2-bonded graphene.
-Among the vdW-corrected DFT functionals, binding energies computed by rVV10 functional show the closest result to corresponding DMC result, while vdW-DF provides the closest charge density distributions.
-This inconsistent trend indicates the importance of an accurate description for both of dispersion and density correction in vdW corrected DFT functionals, which can provide guidelines to improve vdW descriptions for the future Kohn-Sham scheme.
+Fig.~\ref{bilayer_graphyne_fig} shows our DMC binding energies of the AB- and Ab-stacking modes of bilayer $\alpha$-graphyne as a function of the layer spacing.
+The negligible difference in equilibrium binding energy between AB and Ab modes from DMC indicates the difficulty of synthesizing a pristine AB- or Ab-stacking $\alpha$-graphyne structure.
+Both AB (23.2(2) meV per atom) and Ab modes (22.3(3) meV per atom) of graphyne show larger equilibrium binding energies than AB-stacked bilayer graphene (17.8(3) meV per atom).
+This can be attributed to the different nature of interlayer interactions in the sp-sp$^2$ hybridized graphyne structure, as opposed to graphene whose interlayer coupling is primarily governed by weak vdW interactions.
+Due to this difference of interlayer binding nature between sp$^2$-bonded and sp-sp$^2$ hybridized carbon networks, it is found that vdW-corrected DFT functionals including DFT-D2, \cite{https://doi.org/10.1002/jcc.20495} vdW-DF, and rVV10 significantly underestimate the binding energy of bilayer $\alpha$-graphynes, while an overestimation of the binding energy was shown on the pristine sp$^2$-bonded graphene.
+Among the vdW-corrected DFT functionals, binding energies computed by the rVV10 functional show the closest result to the corresponding DMC result, while vdW-DF provides the closest charge density distributions.
+This inconsistent trend indicates the importance of an accurate description for dispersion and density correction in vdW-corrected DFT functionals, which can provide guidelines to improve vdW descriptions for the future Kohn-Sham scheme.
 More information can be found in Ref. \onlinecite{carbon-layers}.

-In addition to our work presented in this section, Mostaani \textit{et al.} \cite{PhysRevLett.115.115501} computed the DMC binding energy of bilayer graphene to be 11.5(9) meV/atom and 17.7(9) meV/atom for AA and AB-stacking respectively and Krongchon \textit{et al.} \cite{PhysRevB.108.235403} utilized DMC and tight binding models to accuractely describe the registry-dependent potential energy and lattice corrugation of twisted bilayer graphene, a highly correlated system.
+In addition to our work presented in this section, Mostaani et al. \cite{PhysRevLett.115.115501} computed the DMC binding energy of bilayer graphene to be 11.5(9) meV/atom and 17.7(9) meV/atom for AA and AB stacking, respectively, and Krongchon et al. \cite{PhysRevB.108.235403} utilized DMC and tight binding models to accurately describe the registry-dependent potential energy and lattice corrugation of twisted bilayer graphene, a highly correlated system.